MEL - ADD

 Sometimes travel dates aren't set in stone.
 If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying to Addis Ababa from Melbourne up to 3 days before/after your preferred dates.
 You can then pick the flights that suit you best.

-Top 5 airlines serving from Melbourne to Addis Ababa
+Reviews of the top 5 airlines flying from Melbourne to Addis Ababa

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Addis Ababa.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.